hashicorp/terraform-provider-azurerm/website/docs/r/eventgrid_namespace.html.markdown

 * `topic_spaces_configuration` - (Optional) A `topic_spaces_configuration` block as defined below.

-* `zone_redundant` - (Optional) Whether or not the Event Grid Namespace is zone redundant.
-Defaults to `true`.
-Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags to assign to the resource.

 ---